benjaminheng/knowledge-base/content/about-this-knowledge-base.md

 method for navigation.
 However since I also publish my knowledge base on the web, I loosely categorize notes into a single category.
 The categorization makes the web browsing experience a little easier.
 At the time of writing I have categories for Tech, Fitness, and Games.
-Notes are categorized using a frontmatter param, rather than directories on the filesystem.

 I don't use many backlinks.
 I know lots of people swear by them, but personally I don't find them particularly useful.
 I prefer having a [single post about a